Eriko Horiki: The Artist Who Gave Washi a New Life

 “To put it simply, washi is an art of water,” says Horiki.
 To produce large-sized washi, a team of ten people has to work together, and even the slightest difference in movement and breath would shift the pattern of the final product.
 “Each process borrows from the power of water, relying on the infinite number of chances that water can affect it.
 We cannot create with 100% of the design fixed.
 About 30% is left to chance, fortuity.
 That way we are given a pattern that transcends our human abilities.”

-Despite the palpable beauty of the process and product, handmade washi was in decline when Horiki studied the maker and later took over.
+Despite the palpable beauty of the process and product, handmade washi was in decline when Horiki studied washi-making and later took over.
 Newly developed machines were churning out standardized washi, replacing the handmade product in daily use, from gift boxes to origami.
 That version remains widely used and highly coveted, too: washi is the go-to material in artwork conservation around the world.
 But that efficient process had made the traditional labor-intensive hand-and-water method “obsolete.”

-Following that serendipitous visit to the workshop in Fukui Prefecture, central Japan, paper to Horiki was no longer just a page in a book or a wrapper hiding a gift.
+Following that visit to the workshop in Fukui Prefecture, central Japan, paper to Horiki was no longer just a page in a book or a wrapper hiding a gift.
 The key to success, however, was convincing others to see washi in a different light, too.
 Resistance came from all corners but none stronger than from the artisans themselves, who “aren’t used to trying something new,” she says.
 “But do we wait for someone else to make new precedents for us or do we step up to make these changes ourselves?”

 This was no easy feat especially in Japan: For washi artisans and its traditional admirers, handmade white paper is a symbol of purity.
 Not only is kami the Japanese word for both paper and god, she notes, white washi is used accordingly to “cleanse impurities.”
 It is an integral part of religious altars and the envelope used for monetary gifts is meant to purify money, she adds.
 Horiki remembers artisans refusing to exchange words after she suggested introducing color and other materials to washi.
-But they’ve come around: today, their washi have on average 3-to-7 layers and many patterns produced by hand and water.
+But they’ve come around: today, Horiki's washi have 3-to-7 layers and many patterns produced by hand and water.
 The way they are stacked directly influences the way they interact with light; it's a marvel to observe how they change appearance as sunlight slowly shifts from dawn to dusk.

 Little did Eriko know, apple didn’t fall far from the tree.